-- 3. Go to the Explorer view, open the Blinky\FRDM-K32L3A6\RTX project folder, and look for the Blinky.c file. - 4.
-Open that file and in the thrLED: blink LED block of code, change the osDelay values in the second if statement. - 5.
+- 3. Go to the Explorer view, open the Blinky project folder, and look for the Blinky.c file. - 4.
+Open that file.
+In the thrLED: blink LED block of code, change the osDelay values in the second if statement. - 5.
 Now go to the Source Control view and click the Blinky.c file to check your changes.
+Modified files are shown with an M status in the Changes list.
 Note that you can also make changes from the side-by-side comparison window. - 6.
 Hover over the Blinky.c file and click + to stage your changes.
 The file is listed under Staged changes. - 7.
 In the Message box, enter a commit message and click Commit to commit the changes.
 The committed changes are visible at the bottom of the Source Control view and in the History view, and my-branch is updated. - 8.
 To push your local commit to the remote repository, click ... > Push from the Source Control view. - 9.
 Finally, to merge your changes into the main branch (master): - a.
-Switch to the master branch by clicking my-branch in the status bar and selecting master in the popup drop-down list. - b.
-Click ... > Merge... and select my-branch in the popup drop-down list to merge the changes done on my-branch into master. - 10.
+Switch to the master branch by clicking my-branch in the status bar and selecting master in the list that opens at the top of the page. - b.
+Click ... > Merge... and select my-branch in the list to merge the changes done on my-branch into master. - 10.
 Click ... > Push to update the remote repository.

-6.5 Debug a Blinky example
+5.4 Debug a CMSIS Blinky example

 This tutorial explains how to debug a project using the CMSIS Blinky example available for the NXP FRDM-K32L3A6 board.
-Note that the details provided are relevant for Mbed projects too.

-Learn how to start a debug session, set breakpoints, step through your code, inspect variables, and examine threads and call stacks.
+Learn how to start a debug session, set breakpoints, step through your code, inspect variables, and examine call stacks and threads.

-- Clone the Blinky example for the FRDM-K32L3A6 board from keil.arm.com and set it as the active project: - Click the Open in Keil Studio button from the Projects tab to clone the project. - In Keil Studio Cloud, right-click the project and select Set Active Project. - Connect your board to your computer.
+- Clone the Blinky example for the FRDM-K32L3A6 board from keil.arm.com and set it as the active project: - From the Projects tab, hover over Get Project, and then click Open in Keil Studio Cloud. - In the Clone dialog box, click Add Project.
+Keil[®] Studio Cloud sets the newly cloned project as the active project by default. - Connect your board to your computer.
 If it is the first time you are connecting your board, follow these steps: - 1.
 Click the Connected device area under the Build target drop-down list to open the Device Manager. - 2.
-Click the Add Device button and select the device firmware for your board in the dialog box that displays at the top of the window, then click Connect.
+Click Add Device.
+Select the device firmware for your board in the dialog box that displays at the top of the window, and then click Connect.

 Your board displays in the Device Manager.
-The green dot in the Connected device area in the Explorer confirms a successful connection.
 After the first successful connection, Keil Studio Cloud automatically detects the board.